-Other income (loss) consists of net realized and net change in unrealized gain (losses) on securities and financial derivatives.
-For the three month period ended March 31, 2017, other loss was \$(5.8) million, and consisted of net realized and change in net unrealized losses of \$(0.5) million on our financial derivatives and approximately \$(5.3) million on our securities, primarily our Agency RMBS.
+Other income (loss) for the three month period ended March 31, 2017 was \$(5.8) million and consisted of net realized and change in net unrealized losses of \$(0.5) million on our financial derivatives and \$(5.3) million on our securities, primarily our Agency RMBS.
 The three month period ended March 31, 2017 included slight declines in asset valuations, mainly on our Agency RMBS as yield spreads widened.
 For the three month period ended March 31, 2017, as measured by sales and excluding paydowns, we turned over approximately 21% of our Agency RMBS portfolio and, as a result, we generated net realized losses of \$(2.5) million on our Agency RMBS portfolio.
-During the period, we took advantage of the slight drop in pay-ups for specified pools by rotating a portion of our portfolio into what we believe are higher quality specified pools at attractive valuations.
+During the period, we took advantage of the slight drop in pay-ups for specified pools by rotating a portion of our portfolio into what we believed were higher quality specified pools at attractive valuations.
 Within our hedging portfolio, our interest rate swaps generated net gains as swap rates increased across the yield curve, but those gains were offset by losses on our short positions in TBAs, U.S. Treasury securities, and futures.
 During the quarter, TBA roll prices increased and longer maturity U.S. Treasury yields declined, most notably in March, thereby leading to losses.
-Additionally, as we use short TBAs as a major component of our interest rate hedging portfolio, the relative underperformance of specified pools in comparison to TBAs dampened our results for the first quarter.
+Additionally, as we use short TBAs as a major component of our interest rate hedging portfolio, the relative underperformance of specified pools in comparison to TBAs dampened our results for the first quarter of 2017.